joshsteph/JobPlacementDashboard/README.md

 ## Navigation

 There was an issue with the navigation links not appearing on each page with the user profile image in the top corner.
-Fixing this involved making sure each html template was pointing to the nav.html file and modifying the nav.html to pull the image from our user db model.
+Fixing this involved making sure each html template placeholder was pointing to the nav.html file and modifying the nav.html to pull the image from our user db model.

 ## Dashboard Layout